 By Kalyn Kinomoto

 Olaf is a valued member of our Child Life Services team and a familiar face for many Mary Bridge patients, providers and families.
 He is a highly trained and certified facility dog, specializing in work with pediatric patients.
-He completed an intense two-year accredited program with Canine Companions for Independence, a nonprofit that provides expertly trained service dogs to people with disabilities and to professionals in healthcare settings, free of charge.
+He completed an intense two-year accredited program with Canine Companions, a nonprofit that provides expertly trained service dogs to people with disabilities and to professionals in healthcare settings, free of charge.

 In their work together, Kristen and Olaf aim to minimize stress for patients going through various procedures and treatments.
 For some patients, this looks like racing to take medicine – a game where patients try to finish their medicine before Olaf finishes his "medicine" (water in a syringe).
 For others, it's a simple game of fetch in the hallways that almost always works to distract patients from lengthy visits or hospitalizations.